 “I cannot wait to see where this story moves next…Don’t miss this fun ride!” — Geek Dad

-Kill By Numbers mixes a Philip K. Dick mindwarp with sweeping space opera that features aliens, androids, drug dealers, journalists, and free-running media hackers.
+Kill By Numbers, Book 2 in the series, mixes a Philip K. Dick mindwarp with sweeping space opera that features aliens, androids, drug dealers, journalists, and free-running media hackers.
 It is the second book in Loren Rhoads’s epic In the Wake of the Templars trilogy.

 Former assassin Raena Zacari thinks she’s left the past behind.
-The Imperial torturer who trained her is dead, the human empire is disbanded, and she is finally free.
-But Raena is troubled by a series of nightmares that always seem to end with her shooting an ex-lover in the head.
+The human empire is disbanded and she is finally free.
+But Raena is troubled by nightmares that always seem to end with her shooting an ex-lover in the head.
 She needs to get her mind clear because there’s a flaw in the most commonly used stardrive technology — and the band of media-obsessed pirates she’s fallen in with is right at the heart of the controversy.

 With humanity scattered across the galaxy, Raena’s going to have to rely on the alien crew members of the Veracity to help her put the pieces together.
-It doesn’t help that the Templars–wiped out by a genetic plague while Raena was imprisoned–have left booby-trapped biotechnology scattered across the galaxy.
+It doesn’t help that the Templars — wiped out by a genetic plague while Raena was imprisoned — left booby-trapped biotechnology scattered across the galaxy.